-OC: Even though reading was only the patrimony of the one who counted, that listening also granted an intimacy; a personal sense.
+OC: Even though the reading was only the patrimony of the one who told, that listening also granted an intimacy; a personal sense.
 Emotions, perception are particular interpretations.
 The collective experience is in any case of transmission and operates as a repeater; quite imperfect.
-It tells the story of the man who saw the man who saw the bear, right?
+It tells the tale of the man who saw the man who saw the bear, right?
 In visual art, museums select pieces to make that enjoyment a public culture.
-In other words, they enclose them within a space of worship, but societies finally do the same with their vulgar objects that they affectively reconsider for innumerable reasons.
+In other words, they enclose them within a space of worship, but societies ultimately do the same with their vulgar objects that they affectively reconsider for innumerable reasons.
 All valid.

-AL: You said affectively.
+AL: You said affectionately.
 Can art consider the sentimental?

 OC: Not as a pretense, that would be pathetic, forced.
-The reality is that it is not necessary to enter a museum to interact with a work.
+The reality is that it is not necessary to enter a museum to relate to a work.
 In the same way that a cathedral parodies the image of God so that neither the meaning nor the importance of worship escapes us, the classical world has museums to make the mystery of artistic creation public and notorious.
 It is clear that the institutions are the crown of the artists, their private church.
-But in any case, I do not see it possible to separate the sensitive from his work, from the history of the mechanisms of art.
+But in any case, I don't see it as possible to be able to separate the sensible from his work, from the history of the mechanisms of art.
 Artists cry sometimes, but especially outside of museums.
 I speak of feelings.
-For some, recognition represents heaven itself; for others hell.
-Museums remind me of Kafkaesque spaces, but as Orson Wells filmed them in The process.
+For some recognition represents heaven itself; for others hell.
+Museums remind me of Kafkaesque spaces, but just as Orson Wells filmed them in The process.

-AL: Do you consider a work in a museum a pretense?
+AL: Does a work in a museum consider a claim for you?

-OC: In museums you can collect the work of a dead artist; And that's a convention, but you can also see the work of living artists.
-Sometimes the institutions protect work adequately to build a kind of near future, other times to endow it with that imaginary and powerful halo that elevates all work to the Olympus artistic.
+OC: In museums you can gather the work of a dead artist; and that is a convention, but you can also see the work of living artists.
+Sometimes institutions adequately protect work to build a kind of near future, other times to provide it with that imaginary and powerful halo that exalts all work at the same time.
+Olympus artistic.
 A boutade.
-But in any case, a work locked in a museum is a dead work.
-There is no possibility to cancel it, break it or repaint it.
+But in any case, a work locked up in a museum is a dead work.
+There is no possibility of canceling it, breaking it or repainting it.
 Many artists would steal their own work to correct it.
-In return I can say that I have lost track of my works in there.
+I can say in return that I have lost track of my works in there.

-AL: But curators have a specific role in that safeguard.
+AL: But the curators have a specific function in that reservation.

-OC: The curator is a didactic official; a kind of clerk.
-In some cases, he must reconstruct artistic life through stories and that is very interesting.
-But since it refers to curatorship, it is notorious that some artists have abandoned the objective production of their work to re-enter museums dressed in a different way.
-In disguise, let's say.
+OC: The curator is a didactic functionary; a kind of scribe In some cases he has to reconstruct artistic life through stories and that is very interesting.
+But as far as curatorship is concerned, it is notorious that some artists have abandoned the objective production of their work to re-enter museums dressed in a different way.
+Disguised, let's say.

 AL: Disguised as curators?

 OC: Yes, acolytes.
-Although it is true that work can also be produced from a glance, a clipping or a specific meeting of content, in my opinion, for certain artists having become curators for a moment only considered moving an active position towards another absolutely contemplative .
+Although it is true that work can also be produced from a look, from a cutout or a specific collection of contents, in my opinion, for certain artists, having become curators for a moment only considered moving an active position towards an absolutely contemplative one. .
 Not even theoretical; merely executive.
-It is curious since it is a task that any artist can and should naturally handle or at least should handle.
-Marcel Broodthaers made a different move; look: he concluded that the creation of his own museum was ideal where he could gather his questions and little else, because there are very few objects.
-The Aguilas Museum it is a humor that conceptually crowns a complex and impressive work in an implicit manifesto.
+It is curious since it is a task that any artist can and should handle naturally or at least should handle.
+Marcel Broodthaers made a different move; Look: he concluded that it was ideal to create his own museum to gather his questions and little else, because there are very few objects.
+He Eagles Museum It is a humor that conceptually crowns a complex and impressive work in an implicit manifesto.

-"The smaller the world that an individual encompasses, the luckier he will be able to complete some of what he thinks he is doing with his effort"
+"The smaller the world that an individual encompasses, the more luck he may have in completing something of what he thinks he is doing with his effort"

-AL: Can art be thought outside of official mediation?
+AL: Can art be thought of outside of official mediation?

 OC: Every aesthetic field is defined by a political game.
-Therefore his mandate is the builder of public taste; a rather opaque relationship that subordinates artists, work and the public, supplying the interests of museums and markets.
-Art fairs display that cocoliche with exemplary distinction.
+Therefore his mandate is the builder of public taste; a rather opaque relationship that subordinates artists, works and the public, supplying the interests of museums and markets.
+Art fairs display this cocoliche with exemplary distinction.

 OC: On the contrary, public taste decorates the art marketing device.
 The marginality is represented by small galleries and the so-called independent artists.
-Art fairs are a kind of school where well-off classes learn how to choose the ideal painting to show off their furniture.
+Art fairs are a kind of school where the wealthy classes learn how to choose the ideal painting to show off their furniture.

 AL: How does that education work?

-OC: Establishing categories and discourses: the support, the language, the history, the price, but always protecting certain environments.
+OC: Establishing categories and discourses: support, language, history, price, but always protecting certain environments.
 Not everything produced is suitable for the discourse of art.
 It must first be consistent for the system.
-There is a curiosity that I have personally experienced.
-When a work is heterogeneous and no one can recognize the work of an artist as its own language, as an instantaneous and visual signature, that work is uncomfortable.
+There is a curiosity that I have experienced personally.
+When a work is heterogeneous and no one can recognize an artist's work as its own language, as an instant and visual signature, that work is uncomfortable.
 The art medium does not accept the aesthetic field as an argument but as a visual stamp; a kind of immediate recognition: what you are seeing is a work by Mariko Mori, by Ligia Clark; you see a Siquier, a Silva, a Tomasello, a Stupía, a Paolozzi.
-I name him artists that I really like and his work can paradoxically be recognized instantly.
-But that work, have no doubt, was not the result of speculation, nor was it thought out automatically; it was simply work; obstinacy.
-Unfortunately the history of good art and bad art has been studied and is still studied in school.
+I name him artists that I really like and paradoxically his work can be recognized instantly.
+But that work, have no doubt, was not the result of speculation nor was it thought of in an automatic way; it was simply work; obstinacy.
+Unfortunately the history of good art and bad art has been studied and is still studied at school.

-"The process that tells the history of good art and bad art has been studied and is still studied in school"
+«The process that tells the story of good art and bad art has been studied and is still studied in school»

 OC: Art is a matter of faith, but society tends to call certain people "genius" or "artist" for the simple fact of producing what others could not imagine.
-For example, improving the appearance of a food that already existed as such, or making an object as useful as a ladder attractive.
-In other cases they call a kind of circus illusionist with a big budget and doomed to the coup d'état a "brilliant artist".
-That further demolishes any question about art.
-But as can be seen, it is none other than public taste who puts this type of artist in the exhibition halls while the crowd queues in long lines to see his works, convinced that they are about to understand what this business everyone calls art is about.
-I don't like the word "great" at all, because it talks about certain peaks that certain artistic discourses achieved, worlds that societies probably rejected or discussed at the time.
+For example, improve the appearance of a meal that already existed as such, or make an object as useful as a ladder attractive.
+In other cases they call a kind of circus illusionist with a big budget and aimed at the coup de effect a "genial artist".
+That further collapses any question about art.
+But as can be seen, it is none other than public taste who puts this type of artist in the exhibition halls while the crowd lines up to see their works, convinced that they are about to understand what is going on in this matter that everyone calls art.
+I don't like the word "great" at all, because it speaks of certain peaks achieved by certain artistic discourses, worlds that societies probably rejected or discussed at the time.
 Perhaps although it sounds unattainable, the key to art lurks in being as consciousness.
 In a possible synthesis, we would say that it is about producing with the tools and devices that society itself put there for other purposes.
 Objective limits.
 But the relationship of the artistic object with the human is abstract, irrational.
 Without purpose, except of course, the artist's own enjoyment.

 «Institutions are the crown of artists, their private church»